wannahappyaroundme/Garden_of_Eden_V3_Page/PROJECT_EDEN_V3_MASTER_SPEC.md

 ### 3.1 Why Desktop-First?

-Garden of Eden V3 represents a fundamental shift from V2's mobile-first approach to a desktop-first strategy.
+Eden Proejct represents a fundamental shift from V2's mobile-first approach to a desktop-first strategy.

 **The Mobile Limitation (V2's Problem):**